Sexual Harassment Attorney

 Documenting sexual harassment in the workplace is a very important step to take if you believe you are being harassed at work, either by managers, supervisors, or by fellow coworkers.
 Writing down the time, location, date, and what occurred will aid you and your sexual harassment lawyer in building a case.
 Furthermore, it is critical that you report sexual harassment to the appropriate human resources personnel so that the company can take action against the harasser, as sexual harassment in the workplace should be treated with a zero-tolerance policy.

 Remember that your rights as an employee are protected under a myriad of federal and state laws and regulations that prohibit employers from taking action against you if you bring forward a sexual harassment claim.
 All too often are employees let go or terminated from their positions because they may “rock the boat” by bringing forward these claims.
-It is illegal for an employer to retaliate against employees for making sexual harassment claims, and it is important that you have a knowledgeable and experience lawyer to help protect your rights in the workplace when you experience this pervasive and unwelcoming conduct and behavior.
+It is illegal for an employer to retaliate against employees for making sexual harassment claims, and it is important that you have a knowledgeable and experienced lawyer to help protect your rights in the workplace when you experience this pervasive and unwelcoming conduct and behavior.

-Having a lawyer is imperative to helping your build your case against the harasser and the company should they choose to take no action to respond to your claims.
+Having a lawyer is imperative to helping you build your case against the harasser and the company should they choose to take no action to respond to your claims.
 Not only will a lawyer help you determine if you are experiencing sexual harassment in the workplace, but they will also guide you through the subsequent legal processes necessary to resolve these issues.

-Our Sexual Harassment Attorneys:
+Contact Our Columbus Sexual Harassment Attorneys